Zucchini Sticks Oreganata

 3. Remove and transfer to a serving platter.

-4. Repeat this process 2 more times until all the zucchini sticks are finished: adding 1 tablespoon of olive oil to the skillet, add another third of the sticks, continue to sauté until all the zucchini is tender and light brown.
+4. Repeat this process 2 more times until all the zucchini sticks are finished: adding 1 tablespoon of olive oil to the skillet, and adding another third of the sticks.
+Continue to sauté until all the zucchini is tender and light brown.
 Then add in some minced garlic, oregano, and season with salt and pepper to taste.

 5. Transfer to the serving platter.
 Keep warm until ready to serve.